alexkavanagh-dev/memory-box-media/README.md

 - In the branch section, use the drop down menu to select which branch to deploy.
 For me, it was just the main branch.
 - Click the save button and shortly after you can refresh the page where a link will now show up to the deployed website.

+Once deployed to GitHub Pages, the website will automatically update with new changes when commits are made to the main branch.

+This repository can be cloned by entering the command `git clone https://github.com/alexkavanagh-dev/memory-box-media.git` into the terminal of your chosen IDE.

 The link for my website on GitHub Pages is here: https://alexkavanagh-dev.github.io/memory-box-media/

 # Credits